skx/cpmulator/README.md

 When CCP is soft/warm-booted it prints a banner showing the currently active CCP, and the console-output device which is in-use.

-Running `A:QUIET 1` will silence this output, essentially enabling "quiet mode", running with no arguments will show the current state, and running `A:QUIET 0` will disable it.
+Running `A:QUIET 1` will silence this output, essentially enabling "quiet mode", running with no arguments will show the current state, and running `A:QUIET 0` will restore the default behaviour.